Ed Hervey: Oakland Raiders (first stint)

 In 1997, he signed with the Oakland Raiders and was waived on August 24.

 Denver Broncos

 On February 13, 1998, he was signed by the Denver Broncos and released before the season started.

 Oakland Raiders (second stint)

-In 1998, he was signed by the Oakland Raiders and waived and waived on August 26.
+In 1998, he was signed by the Raiders and waived on August 26.

 Edmonton Eskimos

 Hervey played eight seasons for the Edmonton Eskimos in the Canadian Football League, and was a CFL all star in 2001 and 2003.

 Over the course of his career Hervey posted 6715 yards receiving with 476 receptions in 118 career CFL games.
 In 2001, he had his best season stats-wise, when he registered 1447 yards on 77 receptions with 12 touchdowns.
 He was also a part of two Grey Cup winning teams.
 In 2006, he received the David Boone Memorial Award in recognition for his contributions to the community.
 On March 20, 2007, Hervey officially announced his retirement from professional football.